Jalen Ngonda: Career

-Shortly after graduating from LIPA, N'Gonda continued to produce and self-release his music, performing songs at local shows in Liverpool.
+N'Gonda completed a foundation year at LIPA, before dropping out mid-way through his first year, in an effort to continue producing and self-releasing his music.
+He performed songs at local shows in Liverpool.
 Within a couple of years, N'Gonda had received multiple offers from record labels, performed at London's Royal Festival Hall and supported Lauryn Hill and Martha Reeves on tour.

 In 2022, N'Gonda signed with Daptone Records to record his debut studio album Come Around and Love Me (2023).
-The album peaked at #68 on the UK Albums Chart, #4 on the UK Album Downloads Chart, and reached #1 on the UK Independent Album Breakers Chart.
+The album peaked at number 68 on the UK Albums Chart, number 4 on the UK Album Downloads Chart, and reached number one on the UK Independent Album Breakers Chart.
 The album released to critical acclaim, and received praise from Snoop Dogg, Kehlani, and Olivia Dean.
 Elton John included the album's title track on his list of favorite 2023 songs, and further labelled N'Gonda as an artist to watch.

 In August 2024, N'Gonda performed on the West Holts stage at Glastonbury Festival, and returned in June 2025 on The Park stage with The Guardian calling the performance "stunning".

-In February 2024, N'Gonda released the single "Illusions", which peaked at #78 on the UK Singles Sales Chart.
-In October 2024, N'Gonda released "Anyone in Love", which peaked at #21 on the UK Singles Sales Chart, and #14 on the UK Singles Downloads Chart.
+In February 2024, N'Gonda released the single "Illusions", which peaked at number 78 on the UK Singles Sales Chart.
+In October 2024, N'Gonda released "Anyone in Love", which peaked at number 21 on the UK Singles Sales Chart, and number 14 on the UK Singles Downloads Chart.

 In 2025, Rolling Stone included N'Gonda in their annual Future of Music list, describing him as the "leading soul revivalist of this decade".
 In April 2025, N'Gonda won Soul Act of the Year at the Jazz FM Awards.

+In March 2026, N'Gonda announced his second studio album, Doctrine of Love, would be released on 5 June.